perigrin/the-room/_posts/2020-12-31-Building-a-Shopify-App-With-Perl-Part-2.md

 [2]: https://www.reddit.com/r/programming/comments/fi4r9l/building_a_shopify_app_with_perl_part_1/

-## Hold you ears folks, It's showtime
+## Hold your ears folks, It's showtime

 After getting the basics of the backend application up and running.
 My thoughts turned to the next most complicated piece: the frontend.
 It's been about two